Kanaries/Rath/README.md

 - Natural Language interface: Ask questions in natural language to get answers/visualizations from your data.

-+ AutoVis: Auto-generated multi-dimensional data visualization based on the effectiveness score.
++ AutoVis: RATH will generate the best visualization for the data you selected.
+It makes you focus on data and variables, not how to make a visualization.

 - 👓 [Data Wrangler](https://docs.kanaries.net/rath/prepare-data/extract-text-patterns): Automated data wrangler for generating summary of the data and data transformation.